naasking/MicroDI/README.md

 The dependency manager will dispose of any IDisposable transient or scoped instances when it's disposed.

+If you're after ultimate performance, you should use the overloads that accept a delegate to construct an empty instance, even if your type has a parameterless constructor.
+This is because the CLR's performance on calling parameterless constructors of generic type arguments is noticeably slower than a delegate invocation.

 # Circular Dependencies

 MicroDI supports arbitary circular dependencies with one